 Sligo County Council is the Authority responsible for Local Government in County Sligo.
-The corporate headquarters are located at County Hall, Riverside, Sligo, and there are three Municipal Districts [Borough District of Sligo (Sligo/Strandhill), Municipal District of Sligo (Sligo/Drumcliffe) and Municipal District of Ballymote-Tubbercurry].
-Sligo County Council has 18 elected members and approximately 430 staff.
-The Chief Executive of Sligo County Council is Martin Lydon and the Cathaoirleach is Cllr.
-Michael Clarke.
+The corporate headquarters are located at County Hall, Riverside, Sligo, and there are three Municipal Districts [Borough District of Sligo (Sligo/Strandhill), Municipal District of Sligo (Sligo/Drumcliff) and Municipal District of Ballymote-Tubbercurry].
+Sligo County Council has 18 elected members and approximately 460 staff.

 Sligo County Council provides a diverse range of services across a large geographic area.
-Key services areas include Planning, Local Enterprise Office, Community and Economic Development, Transportation, Motor Taxation, Water, Environment, Emergency Services along with Housing, Libraries and the Arts.
+Key services areas include Planning, Local Enterprise Office, Community and Economic Development, Transportation, Motor Taxation, Water, Environment, Emergency Services along with Housing, Libraries, and the Arts.
 These operations are supported by internal services which include ICT, Corporate, Finance and Human Resource functions.
+As an organisation, Sligo County Council seeks to enhance the county's attraction as a place in which to invest, work, and live, and takes the lead role in shaping the strategic vision of the county.